kawaic/TrovTHA/README.md

 # Trov Take Home Assignment
 ### By Ka-Wai Chan

-The assignment was implemented using Asp.net MVC 5 - Web API framework.
+The assignment was implemented using Asp.net Web API framework using Visual Studio 2015.

-The following libraries were used:
+The following additional libraries were used:

     * Unity for dependency injection
     * RhinoMock for mocking interfaces